 Without the ingrained fourth principle of magic, the world of the first decade of the twenty-first century would not so readily have accepted the idea that the main cause of global warming is man's emission of CO2 into the atmosphere.
 The non-human processes in nature that affect global temperature were perceived as more marginal.
 They include cloud formation, solar, volcanic, and oceanographic activities.
 Scientists advising the United Nations seemed unaware that their CO2-message on climate change, regardless of the level of support it had from research, played into an old pattern of magic, and for this reason got a good part of its quick and overwhelming public acceptance.
 Willy-nilly, the world obtained a magic(4)-supported opinion about global warming from a body of scientists.

-Due to the publicBig Datas' long experience of magic(1) and magic(2), we have reason to expect similar boosts in public acceptance to other findings, be they true or spurious, from the now fashionable research with "Big Data".
-See page 1: 179 below.
+Due to the publics' long experience of magic(1) and magic(2), we have reason to expect similar boosts in public acceptance to other findings, be they true or spurious, from the now fashionable research with "Big Data".

 Of particular importance for social science is the debunking of the fourth principle of magic.
 For this principle means that the social world has no spontaneous formation: all is willed or designed by some being.
 This unwarranted superstition turns human history into a story of villains and heroes, and it turns social thinking into conspiracy theories.
 It ignores the fact that spontaneous orders are not only legion in society but also essential for its functioning.
 In addition, social scientists can be scientific about them.
 Examples of such spontaneous orders are public opinion in the body politic, market prices in the economy, Wikipedia's in realms of knowledge.
-A section on "Spontaneous Orders in Societal Realms" is found in the next Volume of The Many-Splendored Society: An Edifice Built by Symbols (2: 219-231).